EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/authprovider.md

 The import auth provider imports the specified auth provider JSON file.
 If the filename parameter is not specified, stdin is used. (you can pipe the json file to the import)

 ## Authentication Provider linkProject
-Provide the name or auth provider ident and this will  set the authprovider as used for the active project.
+Provide the name or auth provider ident and this will set the authprovider in API Project/Settings for the active project. (or project ident)
 ```
-liveapicreatoradmin authprovider linkProject --name MyCustomAuthProviderLib
+liveapicreatoradmin authprovider linkProject [--name <name> | --ident <ident>]  [--project_ident <ident>]
 ```